rukhov/analog-tv-tools/README.md

-# ATV Tools project
+# Analog TV Tools project

 The tools for decoding the analogue TV signals.
-NTSC and PAL standards are actually supported.

 ## Build